 You can also check the entire project and display all RuboCop warnings in a single report.

 If necessary, you can enable the Standard wrapper and use it for analyzing project sources.

-The RuboCop inspection is enabled in IntelliJ IDEA by default and requires the RuboCop gem to be installed in the project’s SDK.
+The RuboCop inspection is enabled in IntelliJ IDEA by default and requires the 'rubocop' gem to be installed in the project’s SDK.
 If this gem is not installed, IntelliJ IDEA will suggest doing this.

-Disable RuboCop inspections
+Enable/Disable RuboCop and Standard inspections

 Fix RuboCop offenses in the editor

 When RuboCop inspections are enabled, IntelliJ IDEA highlights its offenses in the code editor.
 To see the warning description and fix it, do the following: